Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 ```js
 Y833.M3r=window;Y833.M90=o1MM(Y833.M3r);Y833.e5e=A9ii(Y833.M3r);Y833.R3kk=R3kk;Y833.U2O=u4DD(Y833.M3r);Y833.N0l=...;
 ```
-It's not exactly the same, but it sorta matches and I can catch a glimps of a state machine in the exact same format that appears everywhere in our obfuscated JavaScript files.
+It’s not exactly the same, but it almost matches, and I can catch a glimpse of a state machine in the exact same format that appears everywhere in our obfuscated JavaScript files.

-This isn't super useful information, but it does give a small heads up about what I'm gonna be dealing with, like domain locking and anti-debugging.
+This information isn’t super helpful, but it does give a small heads up about what I’m gonna be dealing with, like domain locking and anti-debugging.

 ### Start
 {{< nobottommargin >}}So, IceCream Machine is made up of 5 files:{{< /nobottommargin >}}